Joanaigs/Predict-Shopper-Behaviour-IA-Proj2/README.md

 ## How to run

-* Download the dataset and add it to the **dataset** directory (https://archive.ics.uci.edu/ml/machine-learning-databases/00468/)
+* If you want, you can download a new dataset and exchange it with the one on the **dataset** directory (https://archive.ics.uci.edu/ml/machine-learning-databases/00468/)
 * Install the necessary libraries:
     * NumPy
     * Pandas